socialgorithm/socialgorithm.github.io/_posts/2017-08-13-socialgorithm-at-morgan-stanley.md

 categories: events
 event_date: 2017-05-31
 event_location: Morgan Stanley HQ, Canary Wharf, London
+event_abstract: Our friends from She++ and UCL TechSoc reached out to organise a coding workshop for first and second year students.
 ---

 Almost immediately after finishing our [coding workshop at The Shard](/events/2017/08/12/socialgorithm-at-shard/), we were invited by [University College London's Tech Society (UCL TechSoc)](https://techsoc.io/) and [ShePlusPlus](https://sheplusplus.org/) to host an algorithmic battle at the [Morgan Stanley HQ](https://www.facebook.com/events/1874748126125491) in Canary Wharf.
 We must be doing something right!